Budget Calculator

 Personal care & clothing

-Haircuts, grooming, clothes – average monthly including seasonal buys ÷ 12
+Haircuts, grooming, clothes.
+Monthly average, including seasonal buys divided by 12

 $